hezhongq/UTMarketplace/doc/sprint3/doc.md

 - Note
 -- This endpoint adds a listing to an authenticated user's bookmarks (if the listing is not already in the user's bookmarks).
 If the listing is already in the user's bookmarks, it will be removed.

+## /listings/listings/add-listing
+- GET POST
+- Fields
+-- Item Name
+-- Listing Name
+-- Description
+-- Price
+-- Category
+-- Image
+- Status Code
+-- *HTTP 200* Upon a successful addition of a listing.
+- Note
+-- This endpoint adds a listing to database that stores all listings.
+If the user did not include any image of the posting, the image section will be set to null.